abhistark007/Inventory_Management_System/README.md

 # Inventory_Management_System
-An Inventory Management System using python
+An Inventory Management System using python made during ETG internship

 use: